openapi-processor/openapi-processor-spring/docs/mapping/basic.md

 The OpenAPI specification defines a couple of basic [data types][openapi-spec-types]{:target="_blank"}.
 The basic data types are built-in into the processor.
 That means it will map the basic types automatically to a corresponding java type.
 There is no explicit type mapping required.

+The types with no default mapping can be mapped to a java type using the mapping configuration.

 ## OpenAPI to Java type mapping